Xlendi: Nature

 The undeveloped areas surrounding Xlendi support a range of flora and fauna, some of which are rare.
-Species found in the area include seagulls, the Maltese freshwater crab, and the endemic plant widnet il-baħar.
-However, rapid development in recent decades has negatively affected local biodiversity.
+Species found in the area include gulls, the Maltese freshwater crab, and the endemic plant widnet il-baħar.
+However, rapid development in recent decades has been reported to affect local biodiversity.
 The 3 km stretch of cliffs from Xlendi Bay westward to Wardija Point forms the Xlendi Bay to Wardija Point Cliffs Important Bird Area, identified by BirdLife International as a key breeding site for two species of shearwaters.

-The Feast in Xlendi Bay
+Feast in Xlendi Bay

-Each September, the Xlendi community hosts an annual feast featuring music, fireworks, traditional food, and games.
-The celebrations also include water sports competitions such as swimming, paddle boating, and kayaking races in the bay.
+Each September, the Xlendi community holds an annual feast featuring music, fireworks, traditional food, and games.
+The celebrations include water sports competitions such as swimming, paddle boating, and kayaking races in the bay.